-Components support three informational operations:
+Components support two informational operations:

-'''

 SlicesNames[] = ListSlices(Credential)

-RSpec = ListComponents(Credential)

-RSpec = GetSliceResources(Credential)
+RSpec = GetResources(Credential)

-'''

-They are used to learn the HRNs for the set of slices instantiated on that component, the resources available on the component (or aggregate), and the set of resources bound to a particular slice, respectively.
-All three calls require a Credential, but for ListSlices and ListComponents, it is reasonable for components to return the requested information to any caller with a legitimate GID.
+The first is used to learn the HRNs for the set of slices instantiated on that component or aggregate; a credential that contains any valid GID is sufficient to make this call.
+The second is used to either get the resources available on the component or aggregate (if the given credential does not correspond to a slice), or get the set of resources bound to a particular slice (if the given credential does correspond to a slice).

-In practice, the ListComponents and GetSliceResources operations, in conjunction with GetTicket, can be used by a slice (or a slice manager running on its behalf) to (a) learn what resources are available on a given component or aggregate, (b) request a collection of resources be allocated to the slice on that component or aggregate, and (c) determine precisely what resources the component(s) assigned to the slice.
-This sequence can be repeated to incremental acquire the desired resources.
+In practice, a user calls GetResources with his or her user credential to learn what resources are available, next calls CreateSlice with a slice credential to ask that resources be allocated to the slice, and finally calls GetResources again (this time with a slice credential) to learn precisely what resources the component or aggregate assigned to the slice.
+This sequence can be repeated to incrementally acquire the desired resources.

-Note that when ListComponents is invoked on an aggregate, the caller is able to learn the set of components available within that aggregate.
+Note that when GetResources is invoked on an aggregate, the caller is able to learn the set of components available within that aggregate.
 This information is likely to be both more detailed and more dynamic than the component information available in a registry.

-A fourth operation
+A third operation